Hone logo

 Key Requirements:

-• The function should return the element at index 0 of the input array.
+• The function must correctly place the newElement at the beginning of the new array.

 Expected Behavior: